zhixingfeng/qDNAmod/README.md

 ============
 Unzip the downloaded file, enter the directory and type ./install.sh

-Add <the unzipped directory of qDNAmod> to your PATH
+Add (the unzipped directory of qDNAmod)/bin to your PATH

-Set evironment variable QDNAMODHOME=<the unzipped directory of qDNAmod>
+Set evironment variable QDNAMODHOME=(the unzipped directory of qDNAmod)

 (g++ is required for installation)